 Organs are an important component of raw diets to provide essential nutrients.
 Secreting organs help achieve nutritional balance.
 It is recommended to overall feed 5% liver and 5% other secreting organ.
 However, these are guideline recommendations – not rigid rules.

 Secreting organs are the most nutrient dense part of an animal where they have many vital biological functions for life.
 Meat and bone are lacking in many important nutrients which is why it is highly recommended to feed liver and other organs in a raw diet.
 Best of all, because organ meats are relatively inexpensive, they give the most bang for the raw feeding buck!

-Include 5% raw live in raw diets for essential fat soluble vitamins.
+Include 5% raw liver in raw diets for essential fat soluble vitamins.

 Other organs such as kidney, spleen, brain, pancreas, thymus, testicles, and ovaries can makeup 5% of the diet.

 Compared to regular cuts of meat, organs are densely packed with just about every nutrient.
 This includes heavy doses of B vitamins (B1, B2, B6, folic acid, and B12).
 Organ meats are also loaded with minerals like phosphorus, iron, copper, magnesium, and selenium.
 They also provide important fat-soluble vitamin A and small amounts of vitamin D.

 Although it is recommended to feed 5% liver and 5% other organs in a raw diet, some pets may be sensitive to this amount of organ where a lower amount is ideal.
 Additionally, specific medical conditions limit the ability to consume raw organs.
 Therefore, supplementation may be required to complete nutritional requirements.